tuist/tuist/docs/contribution/code-reviews.md

 **⚠️ Breaking changes:** Breaking changes are a bad user experience from Tuist.
 Contributions should avoid introducing breaking changes unless it's strictly necessary.
-There are many language feature that we can leverage to evolve the interface of Tuist without resorting to them.
+There are many language features that we can leverage to evolve the interface of Tuist without resorting to a breaking change.
 Whether a change is breaking or not might not be obvious.
 It requires putting ourselves in the user's shoes and imagine how the changes would impact them.